-Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General require that we apply appropriate procedures and communicate the results of our determination as to whether or not The Lower Florida Keys Hospital District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
-In connection with our audit, we determined that The Lower Florida Keys Hospital District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with out audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for The Lower Florida Keys Hospital District.
-It is management's responsibility to monitor

-The Lower Florida Keys Hospital District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the District.
+It is management's responsibility to monitor the District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided same.
+The assessment was performed as of the fiscal year end.